Vince14Genius/Finder-Zen/README.md

 This project is not commercially used.

-"Finder" is a trademark of Apple Inc., all other visual artworks used in this game are original.
+"Finder" is a trademark of Apple Inc., the Finder icon is Apple's intellectual property, and all other visual artworks used in this game are original.

 All background music are from Apple's past ads.